 Details on Moving out of the State

-U-Pack offers three equipment options for moves in and out of Alaska, depending on your locations, delivery options and home size:
+U-Pack offers two equipment options for moves in and out of Alaska, depending on your locations, delivery options and home size:

 - Moving trailer: 28’ x 8’ x 9’ with flexible space for loading — use as little as 5 linear feet or up to the entire trailer, depending on the size of your move.
 Door-to-door delivery is available in some Alaska locations or you can load/unload at the service center in Anchorage.